nmr2701/Stat-Arb-Python/README.md

 # Stat-Arb-Python
 Developed a Statistical Arbitrage Model in python.
-The model uses the stocks movements of Coke and Pepsi as a test, however any co-integrated stocks could be used
+The model uses the stock movements of Coke and Pepsi as a test, however any co-integrated stocks could be used

 The model executes trades depending on the Z-Score calculations and sells trades in a stop-loss system.
 With Coke and Pepsi, the model managed to beat the market on average over the period of 2012-2022.